 It's common for people to want to rototill or dig these materials into their garden beds, Brewer said, but experience has shown that the best and easiest way is to apply two or three inches of organic materials to garden beds, without trying to mix them in.

-Organic matter serves as food for earthworms, insects, bacteria and fungi that transform it to soil nutrients and humus.
+Organic matter serves as food for earthworms, insects, bacteria, and fungi that transform it to soil nutrients and humus.
 These soil dwellers decompose and break down organic matter.
-Decomposer bacteria give off “glues” that aggregate soil particles, improving drainage and make the soil easier to work.
+Decomposer bacteria give off "glues" that aggregate soil particles, improving drainage and making the soil easier to work.

 When a large amount of organic material is added to the soil under warm and moist conditions, microorganisms multiply rapidly.
 Since they construct their bodies from the same nutrients that plants use, in the short term, they compete with plants for nutrients.
 Composted materials have been at least partially broken down and may have more nutrients available when applied.

-To overcome the temporary lack of nutrients, gardeners might try adding low-nitrogen organic material like wood chips to the soil in the autumn, or smaller amounts at a time in the spring, when warm weather will hasten break down.
+To overcome the temporary lack of nutrients, gardeners might try adding low-nitrogen organic material like wood chips to the soil in the autumn, or smaller amounts at a time in the spring, when warm weather will hasten to breakdown.
 Or apply a complete organic fertilizer as a source of nutrients.

 Remember that nitrogen is highly soluble in water, Brewer said.
 Manures, which are high in nitrogen, should be added only when there are actively growing roots able to take up nitrogen.
 Applying manure in the autumn is a wasted effort.
 In areas with high-rainfall winters, the nitrogen will have run off or leached below the rooting zone by spring.

-“Repeated additions of organic matter do change clay soils, but these additions must be at least annual in order to maintain the changes,” Brewer said.
-“And the soil will remain clay – forever.”
+"Repeated additions of organic matter do change clay soils, but these additions must be at least annually in order to maintain the changes," Brewer said.
+"And the soil will remain clay – forever."